gortonator/bsds-6650/assignments-2021/Assignment-4.md

 So here's some ideas:
 1. Scale out your purchase database.
 Maybe shard the purchases across multiple instances?
 Use DynamoDB?
 Use MongoDB?
 1. Replace RabbitMQ with a partitioned Kafka broker.
-1. Implement a distributed database for yoru Store microservice?
+1. Implement a distributed database for your Store microservice?
 You may want to test this with a GET-heavy load (so feel free to change the client test case)
 1. Use Apache Flink to provide a streaming-based answer to your GETs.
 The [data analytics section in this outline](https://flink.apache.org/usecases.html) provides hints on how this might work.

 ## Results Analysis